Rapporteket/ablanor/README.md

 ## Develop
-Contributors submit their code to the rel (release) branch which is subject to testing at Rapporteket.
-Upon acceptance rel will me merged to the master branch and tagged.
+Contributors submit their code by branchin from the main branch and issuing a pull request.
+After acceptance by peer review the pull request may be merged to the main branch.
+Changes that are accepted in TEST and/or QA environments may be tagged as a new release of th  the package.

 ## Ethics
-Please note that the 'noric' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the 'ablanor' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.